patrickomatik/pylocaldns/readme.md

 - Limited DHCP options support (basic network config only)
 - No IPv6 DHCP (DHCPv6) support
 - The DNS API does not use HTTPS by default
+- Flask is required for the Web UI (no fallback server available)

 ## Security Considerations